alex-bogatu/d3l/README.md

 * The indexing evidence for numerical data is different from the one presented in the paper.
 In this package, numerical columns are transformed to their density-based histograms and indexed under a random projection LSH index.
 * The distance aggregation function (Equation 3 from the paper) is not yet implemented.
 In fact, the aggregation function is customizable.
 During testing, a simple average of distances has proven comparabel to the level reported in the paper.
 * The package uses similarity scores (between 0 and 1) instead of distances, as described in the paper.
+* The join path discovery functionality from the paper is not yet implemented.
+This part of the implamantation will follow shortly.

 ## Installation